mijung00/Moneybag-Signalist/readme.md

 This project was architected and implemented by **Google's Gemini Code Assist** under the direction of the project owner.

 As the project owner, I provided the vision, requirements, and direction.
 Gemini Code Assist was responsible for the architectural design, code implementation, debugging, and deployment configurations based on my conversational prompts.
-This repository stands as a testament to the power of collaborative development between a human director and an AI coding partner.
+This repository stands as a testament to the power of collaborative development between a human director and an AI coding partner!

 ---